 After receiving a unique Solar City project ID the next step is to select a solar contractor to complete a detailed solar energy assessment.
 The municipality is not responsible for selecting a contractor on your behalf, it is your sole responsibility to follow best practices while selecting a reputable contractor to complete the work.
 A list of Atlantic Canadian solar companies registered with Solar Nova Scotia is available.
 If you intend on installing a solar electric system and obtaining the SolarHomes rebate, you are required to select an approved contractor from the Efficiency Trade Network.

 Step 3: Solar contractor review and property owner agreement

-- Solar City office completes a detailed third party review of chosen solar contractor to ensure that the proposed solar energy system meets all applicable codes and regulations while providing the property owner with a positive return on investment.
+- Solar City office completes a detailed third party review of chosen solar contractor and system proposal.

-- Solar City office approves the proposed project and forwards the property owner a Solar City Participant Agreement for review and signature.
+- Solar City office approves financing for the proposed project and forwards the property owner a Solar City Participant Agreement for review and signature.

 Once you've selected the perfect solar energy system and contractor, it's time to take a break and let the Halifax Solar City program staff take over!
 Staff will reach out to your chosen solar contractor and perform a detailed technical review to ensure the contractor:

 - Has third party liability insurance and is in good standing with the Workers Compensation Board;

 - Has applied for mandatory building and electrical permits;

 - Is supplying certified equipment for use in Nova Scotia; and